jhallen/exorsim/doc/edos.md

 ## Command Syntax

-EDOS-I refers to files by number, it's very primitive.
+In EDOS-I, the user refers to files by number, not name.
 The documentation for this is in the EXORdisk-I manual.
-We do not have any EDOS-I boot disks.
+Unfortunately, we do not have any EDOS-I boot disks.
+This seems primitive, but it is still an advancement to use floppy disks with numbered files over paper tape.

 EDOS-II has a conventional directory and allows you to refer to files by name, but the name size is only 5 characters.
 Unfortunately, we do not have